-Won a free $100 Amazon gift card, so I bought a bunch of mostly useless junk I’ll never actually need.
-However, there was this one little product I bought that I thought was pretty awesome so I figured I’d share it here since it’s related to survival gear.
+I won a free $100 gift card to an outdoor store, so I bought a few fun items.
+However, there was this one product I bought that I thought was pretty interesting, so I figured I’d share it here since it’s related to survival lifestyle gear.
 It’s a compact emergency sleeping bag.

 The TACT Bivvy Emergency Sleeping Bag